Why Is My Sprinkler Shooting Water Up Instead of Spraying?

 The full head body itself fails.
 Could be freeze damage (water expanded in the body during a hard freeze and cracked the housing), age (UV degradation on old plastic), or a hard impact that cracked the body without fully detaching it.

-What you'll see: The head is still in place but visibly cracked, leaning, or has water gushing out of the side rather than the top.
+What you'll see: The head is still in place but visibly cracked, leaning, or gushing water out of the side rather than the top.

-Once the immediate failure is fixed, take 2 minutes to check the rest of the zone.
+Once the immediate failure is fixed, take two minutes to check the rest of the zone.
 A geyser dumps a lot of water in the spot it hit, so:

-• Check for a soggy spot where the geyser was running.
-Water may have pooled or even gone into a low spot near the foundation.
+Check for a soggy spot where the geyser was running.
+Water may have pooled or run into a low spot near the foundation.

-• Run the zone for 2 minutes after the fix to make sure no other heads are weeping, leaking, or misting.
+Run the zone for two minutes after the fix to make sure no other heads are weeping, leaking, or misting.

 Frequently Asked Questions